westleaf/eJPTv2-cheatsheet/The-everything-cheat-sheet.md

 ```

 # Network-based attacks
-I actually didn't think this section gave me really anything and the explanations were not really good enough.
+I actually didn't think this section was that informative.
+It cover what was on the exam but if you want to actually learn this I would recommend just looking up the topics on youtube instead.

 # Metasploit
 Excellent material.
 This is going to be a huge section.